Electric Car Insurance

 Electric car insurance is just car insurance, which has some features designed to protect your electric or hybrid vehicle.

-Our comprehensive insurance includes cover for your battery against accidental damage or theft, protection for your charging equipment and out of charge recovery if your EV runs out of battery on the road.
+Our comprehensive cover includes some handy benefits, like protection for your charging equipment and out of charge recovery if your EV runs out of battery on the road.

-To help you choose the right level of cover, look at how they compare below.
+To help you choose the right level of cover, take a look at how they compare below.

 Comprehensive Cover